How Does Worship, Art, and Culture Connect?

 Read more from The Yellow Ochre Newsletter

 Weekly arts engagement inspiration from Matt Taylor. *Painters use mid-tone colors, such as yellow ochre, to prime their canvases.
 This helps get over the initial hump of beginning a painting.
-Matt Taylor SPARK ARTIST Sparking your inner missional flame with weekly inspiration, equipping, and sending exhortations. πŸ’₯ INSPIRED BY He served others even after his death Last week, I shared about the concept of Hidden Servants.
-This week, I want to share a story about a hidden servant.
-Just over a...
+Matt Taylor SPARK ARTIST Sparking your inner missional flame with weekly inspiration, equipping, and sending exhortations. 💥 INSPIRED BY The Power Of Music & Poetry In Pakistan Don McCurry served as a missionary among Muslims in Pakistan.
+During one of his early furloughs, McCurry sought to better grasp...